Mastering in Logic Pro – The Art and Science – DXT3R

 This step allows you to analyse frequencies and check the technical side of your track.

-For this step, you can use Logic Pro’s compressor.
+For this step, you can use Logic Pro’s master compressor called multipressor.
 Though compression is usually ultra-fine, you can get just everything together in a more controlled way.

 The equalizer will change the level of different frequency bands.